Noaemien/ada-template-website/betting-floor.md

    $$W_i = e^{\beta \cdot \lambda_i}$$
    *(Where $\beta$ is a scaling factor.
 A higher $\beta$ makes the "favorites" stronger).*

-3. **Normalization (Top-100 Margin):**
+3. **Normalization (Top-64 Margin):**
-   We calculate the total potential based on the top 100 competitors to create the bookmaker's margin:
+   We calculate the total potential based on the top 64 competitors to create the bookmaker's margin:
-   $$\Omega_{top} = \sum_{j=1}^{100} W_j$$
+   $$\Omega_{top} = \sum_{j=1}^{64} W_j$$

 4. **Implied Probability and Odds:**
    $$P_i = \frac{W_i}{\Omega_{top}} \quad \text{and} \quad \text{Odds}_i = \frac{1}{P_i}$$

 ### Problem :
-The bookmaker doesnt know the insights of the real competition so he cannot know how to adjust beta.
+The bookmaker doesnt know the insights of the real competition so he cannot know how to adjust β.
 That is why he employs a "Market Anchor" strategy.
 Rather than guessing the internal skill distribution (β), the model is back-calculated by forcing the top-ranked favorite’s winning odds to exactly 8.00.
 By then dividing all odds by eight to create a "Top 8" market, the favorite is naturally positioned at 1.00 (100% implied probability).
 This approach effectively standardizes the risk profile: it treats the structural leader as a certainty for the Top 8 while allowing the exponential scaling to dictate the decreasing probabilities for the rest of the field in a mathematically consistent way.
 In addition, trying to guess the top8 is deffinitely funnier for the gamblers !

 # Betting area